-Initially, I didn’t see any difference, but after a few wiper passes the glass was getting noticeably clearer.
+Initially, I thought it hadn’t worked.
+But with each wiper pass the glass was became clearer and clearer.
 The sugar soap appeared to have softened whatever it was on the glass and it was gradually coming off.
-So when I got back home I made up another batch and soaked some rags in it, then left them covering the windscreen (including the bit at the bottom) for about half an hour.
+When I got back home I soaked the rags again and this time left them covering the windscreen for about half an hour (not forgetting the bit under the wipers).
 I also cleaned the blades with it.
 This time the windscreen was absolutely crystal clear.

 Does TFR damage the windscreen?

 If it is the non-caustic type, and if it is used at the manufacturer’s recommended concentration, no. But remember that TFR will remove any wax you have applied, so you will need to re-wax after using it on painted surfaces.
 However, removing wax is exactly what you want if it’s on your windows, which is ultimately why I use it.

 Strongly caustic types – which are cheaper and harsher, and often used to shift several centimetres of crap off the undersides of lorries – could damage painted surfaces if used at high strengths and if left on for too long.
 However, the stuff supplied by JennyChem is not strongly caustic, and is specifically designed for use on cars.